gusmanb/PSVRFramework/README.md

 # PSVR Framework

+# NOTICE: Discontinued

+This project has been discontinued as PSVR is now obsolete and makes no sense to continue its development.
+Project has been archived.

+---

 This is my little framework for the PS VR made from a recopilation of info I found over Internet and my own findings.

 This framework allows you to control the PS VR set states, turn it on/off, enter/exit VR mode, recenter theater, control box power and read the headset sensors.